alranel/arduino-shelly/README.md

 **No soldering or wiring is needed for this!** The following procedure is completely wireless and uses a precompiled binary.

-> **Warning** Note: this procedure was tested, but should something go wrong in the OTA process there's the possibility that your device may become bricked (recovery will require the physical procedure described below).
+> **Warning** This procedure was tested, but should something go wrong in the OTA process there's the possibility that your device may become bricked (recovery will require the physical procedure described below).
 Do this at your own risk.

 1. Plug the Shelly device into a power socket.
 2. Connect your smartphone or PC to the *"shellyplug-s-XXXXXX"* WiFi network